The Wizarding World of Harry Potter

 Two-sentence insider summary

-Hogwarts Castle (home of Harry Potter and the Forbidden Journey) is transformed in a whole new light into the canvas for a magical projection-mapping show.
+Hogwarts Castle (home of Harry Potter and the Forbidden Journey) is transformed in a whole new light into the canvas for Universal Studios Hollywood’s most thrilling nighttime spectacular yet.
 With musical accompaniment of the iconic score from the films, this is an experience not to be missed.